stef/opaque-store/man/opaquestore.md

 $ echo -n <recovery-token> | opaquestore unlock <keyId>
 ```

 ### Generate long-term signature keys

+This is a local operation only needed for setting up a new server.

-If you run server, you need to generate some long-term signing keys if you want
+If you set up a new server, you need to generate some long-term signing keys if
-to use this server in a threshold setup.
-If you don't provide the path to the
+you want to use this server in a threshold setup.
+If you don't provide the path
-keys, the secret-key will be taken from the `ltsigkey` config value in your
+to the keys, the secret-key will be taken from the `ltsigkey` config value in
-`opaque-storaged` configuration, and the public-key will be the same as the
+your `opaque-storaged` configuration, and the public-key will be the same as
-secret-key, but with a `.pub` extension.
+the secret-key, but with a `.pub` extension.

 ```
 $ opaquestore genltsigkey [secret-key path] [public-key path]